osu-cascades/cet-bus-route-model/README.md

 This application polls bus data from the ridecenter.org API and logs bus positions and their arrivals at stops.
-It also serves the latest bus position data over HTTP.
+It also serves the latest bus position data in JSON format at the path `/`.
+When an arrival occurs, it is logged to the console as well as the database.

 # Database setup